 Students participate in weekly online lessons that are aligned to the Australian Curriculum.
-Solid Pathways students learn that the enduring knowledge and practices of Aboriginal and Torres Strait Islander peoples have been developed using critical and creative thinking skills.
-During sessions students connect with other high achieving students from schools across Metropolitan, South East, North Coast, Darling Downs South West, Far North Queensland and Central Queensland regions.
+As part of Critical and Creative Thinkers, students learn that the enduring knowledge and practices of Aboriginal and Torres Strait Islander peoples have been developed using critical and creative thinking skills.
+During sessions, students connect with other high achieving students from schools across Metropolitan, South East, North Coast, Darling Downs South West, Far North Queensland and Central Queensland regions.

 To help students achieve by:

 - increasing their ability to analyse and evaluate information

 - enhancing their clarity of thought and expression